Alison Bass

 Alison Bass is an American journalist and author of three books: her memoir, Brassy Broad: How one Journalist helped pave the way to #MeToo (2021); Getting Screwed: Sex Workers and the Law and Side Effects: A Prosecutor, A Whistleblower and a Bestselling Antidepressant on Trial.
 Side Effects won the National Association of Science Writers' Science in Society Award and its film rights were recently optioned.

 Biography

-Bass was a longtime medical and science writer for The Boston Globe and was the first Globe reporter to break the story of a sexually abusive priest in Massachusetts (Father Porter), a decade before the Globe's Spotlight team published its story about the Catholic Church abuse scandal in the Boston area.
+Bass was a longtime medical and science writer for The Boston Globe and was the first Globe reporter to break the story of a sexually abusive priest in Massachusetts, a decade before the Globe's Spotlight team published its story about the sexual abuse scandal in the Roman Catholic Archdiocese of Boston.